experience-experiments/generate-pdf/README.md

 To generate a PDF we make use of several other packages.
 We expose their configuration parameters on the configuration object: see the **Packages** section.

 ## React + Redux

 While the `generate-pdf` package implements some interfaces to [Hogan.js](http://twitter.github.io/hogan.js/) templates, it's meant to be used with isomorphic React.
 But it isn't opinionated about *how* you implement isomorphic React, so no React or Redux packages are included as dependencies.

 For stateful components implementing React Router, we use the `react-routes-renderer` and `redux-routes-renderer` packages.
 You should visit the repositories for [React.Routes.Render](https://github.com/sequencemedia/React.Routes.Renderer) and [Redux.Routes.Renderer](https://github.com/sequencemedia/Redux.Routes.Renderer) to evaluate them.

 For stateless components, we use `react-stateless-renderer`.
-You should visit [its repository](https://github.com/sequencemedia/React.Stateless.Renderer), too.
+You should visit the repository for [React.Stateless.Renderer](https://github.com/sequencemedia/React.Stateless.Renderer), too.

 Install each separately within your project, as you need them.

 We suggest that you use stateless components for rendering the PDF header and footer HTML.

 To implement your own rendering mechanism: the `ReactDOMServer` class (from the `react-dom/server` package) exposes the `renderToString()` and `renderToStaticMarkup()` methods.

 Using JSX they could be implemented as: